-CHS Feral Feline Project
+CHS Feral Feline Program

 Questions and Answers

-What is the Feral Feline Project?
+What is the Feral Feline Program?

-The Calaveras Humane Society, through our Feral Feline Project, advocates and implements Trap/Neuter/Return (TNR), a humane and effective way to reduce the number of feral and stray cats.
+The Calaveras Humane Society, through our Feral Feline Program, advocates and implements Trap/Neuter/Return (TNR), a humane and effective way to reduce the number of feral and stray cats.
 Our number one goal is to reduce the number of feral and homeless cats in our county in a humane and effective way.
-Cats are caught using humane traps, surgically altered, kept overnight for recovery, then returned to where they were trapped.
+Cats are caught using humane traps, surgically altered, vaccinated, kept overnight for recovery, then returned to where they were trapped.
 Some are also available for adoption as barn cats!
 And we sometimes have friendlier cats available as garden companions!

 How does returning the cats help?